Ergonomics in a Nutshell Documents

 Getting Down to Business

-A new guide aimed at helping industry leaders boost their organisations through adopting a human factors approach has been published by the International Ergonomics Association and its federated member society, the Charted Institute of Ergonomics and Human Factors of the United Kingdom.
+The first in the Ergonomics Nutshell series, this publication is a guide aimed at helping industry leaders boost their organisations through adopting a human factors approach.
+It was published by the International Ergonomics Association and its federated member society, the Charted Institute of Ergonomics and Human Factors of the United Kingdom.

 Giving Your Business the Human Factors Edge contains real-life examples of how the discipline can support everything from providing profits and cost savings to improving health and safety.
 It’s packed with case studies and tips on how to introduce human factors thinking to an organisation.